 Sometimes, a painful breakup leaves a void in your life that some people rush to fill in.

-Instead of spending some time with yourself trying to figure out your next step, you throw yourself back on the dating scene.
+Instead of spending time with yourself trying to figure out your next step, you throw yourself back on the dating scene.
 You start using dating apps, go to singles bars or ask your friends to set you up with someone.

 And you may find someone interesting that makes you feel better at the moment, but usually, those are only rebound relationships with short expiration dates.